+Rodents such as voles, deer mice, Old World rats, ground squirrels, and gophers, may at times become agricultural pests by feeding on crops or by damaging farm structures and equipment by gnawing or through their burrowing activities.

-Rodenticide baits are used extensively to manage rodents that feed on, contaminate, or cause various types of damage to a wide range of crops and farm infrastructure and equipment.
-Voles (Microtus spp.) can damage or kill young trees and shrubs by feeding on the inner bark layer of the trunks near the base, both above and below ground.
+Some species of voles (Microtus spp.) can damage or kill young trees and shrubs by feeding on the inner bark layer of the trunks near the base, both above and below ground.
 When voles gnaw completely around the trunk (girdling), the flow of water and nutrients is disrupted and the tree or shrub is killed.
-In this way, voles damage fruit and nut orchards, windbreaks, and landscape plantings.
-Voles also feed on flower bulbs, on many types of garden plants and vegetables, and on various field and forage crops (Fisher and Hygnstrom, 1997; Salmon and Gorenzel, 1997; Montana Dept. Agr., undated).
-Deer mice can cause economic damage to Douglas fir and Ponderosa pine seeds in the West and Northwest.
-This is of concern in reforesting logged areas by direct seeding.
+This type of damage is often more prevalent in fall and winter months, when their preferred food plants are not available (Fisher and Hygnstrom, 1997).
+Tree crops affected include avocado, apple, citrus, cherry, olive, and tree nuts.
+Voles also feed on flower bulbs, nursery stock, turf and other landscape plantings; on vegetables, including carrots, turnips, sweet potato, artichokes, celery, sugar beets, potatoes, tomato, and Brussel sprouts; and on various field and forage crops such as alfalfa, timothy hay, clover (Fisher and Hygnstrom, 1997; Salmon and Gorenzel, 2002; Montana Dept. Agr., 2001a).
+Lowe and Hudson (2004) report that in the state of Washington, yield and quality losses in timothy hay due to uncontrolled vole damage may cause a loss in net revenue of approximately 50%.
+In a letter submitted to EPA's docket, Kiess (2004) informs the Agency that in California, where over one million acres of alfalfa are grown, a vole infestation in 1999 caused a yield and price reduction to this crop of 11%, resulting in a \$126 million loss to the industry.

+Deer mice (Peromyscus spp.) can cause economic damage to Douglas fir and Ponderosa reforestation activities in the West and Northwest logging areas because of their ability to locate and collect broadcasted pine seeds, as well as naturally dispersed seeds.
 Deer mice can also dig up planted seeds, including melon and alfalfa seeds.
-High populations of deer mice have caused damage to almond, avocado, citrus, pomegranate, and sugar beets.
+High populations of deer mice have caused damage to almond, avocado, citrus, pomegranate, and sugar beets (Silberhorn, et al., 2003).

 Several species of pocket gophers (Geomyidae) feed on tubers and plants with succulent tap roots.
 Crops damaged include alfalfa, pastures, conifer plantations, row crops, and flower and vegetable gardens.
 Pocket gophers are a major problem wherever they occur in irrigated alfalfa.
 In Montana, for instance, yield losses in alfalfa may be up to 20-40%.
 In addition, pocket gopher mounds interfere with harvesting operations and damage harvest equipment.
-If gopher populations are moderate to dense, their mounds may cover 10-20% of the soil surface (Montana Dept. Agr., undated).
+If gopher populations are moderate to dense, their mounds may cover 10-20% of the soil surface.
+It is estimated that the average pocket gopher can move 2,000 to 3,000 pounds of soil each year.
+(Montana Department of Agriculture, 2001b).